9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 What welding rod do you need?

 Welding cast iron with typical welding rods is not recommended because the weld metal will absorb carbon and become brittle.
-Then it will crack as it cools down.
+As a result, it will crack as it cools down.

 The rutile E6013 and even more the cellulosic E6011 rod have the highest chances of failure.